Gui Guedes

-Guilherme "Gui" Borges Guedes (born 17 April 2002) is a Portuguese professional footballer who plays as a midfielder for Spanish club CD Lugo, on loan from UD Almería.
+Guilherme "Gui" Borges Guedes (born 17 April 2002) is a Portuguese professional footballer who plays as a midfielder for Spanish club UD Almería.

 Club career

 A youth product of Santa Marta and Vitória Guimarães, Guedes signed his professional contract with Vitória on 1 May 2019.
-He made his professional debut with Vitória Guimarães in a 4-1 Taça da Liga win over Leixões on 26 July 2021.
+He made his professional debut with Vitória Guimarães in a 4–1 Taça da Liga win over Leixões on 26 July 2021.

 On 23 June 2022, Guedes moved abroad and signed a six-year deal with UD Almería, recently promoted to La Liga.
 Initially assigned to the reserves, he made his first team debut on 13 November, starting in a 2–0 away loss against CD Arenteiro, for the season's Copa del Rey.

 On 3 February 2023, Guedes was loaned to Segunda División side CD Lugo for the remainder of the campaign.
+On 1 September, he returned to his home country after agreeing to a one-year loan deal with FC Porto B.